Eziosystem32/Hilcoe-Unix-Lab-Project/README.md

   - choice 4, Display workplace
   - choice 5, Display others

-And it will just display the whole stuff
+And it will just display the whole stuff according to your choice!

 and after that this prompt is gonna show up